 Stop running if you feel the cramps are getting too severe.
-To get the blood flowing again, massage the area with a circular motion.
+To get the blood flowing again, massage the area in a circular motion.
 These two methods together will relieve your pain and get you back on the trail.

 Here are some stretches that can help you get rid of the pain:

 - You can do a lunging calf stretch by extending your arms forward and keeping your eyes on your back leg.
-You can feel it stretching and you can breathe through the stretch.
+You can feel it stretching, and you can breathe through the stretch.
 Switch legs, and then do the same with the other.

 - Place your heel as close as possible to the wall and stretch against it.
 Your toes should point up almost as if they were climbing the wall.
 Let your toes stretch out by simply leaning into your calf.